The Best Things to Do in Bogota, Colombia

 You’ll also want to make sure not to walk around with your cell phone in your hand all the time in the center of the city and keep any expensive cameras out of sight most of the time (it’s perfectly ok to take it out to take photos, however).

-In Bogota, there is a lot of police presence on the streets which has made the city safer and safer over the years.
-I’ve now been to Colombia four times and I’ve had nothing happen to me.
+In Bogota, there is a lot of police presence on the streets, which has made the city safer and safer over the years.
+I’ve now been to Colombia four times, and I’ve had nothing happen to me.
 I personally find areas of LA much scarier and more intimidating than the center of Bogota.

-Which things to do in Bogota are you excited about?
+What things to do in Bogota are you excited about?
 Let me know your questions and comments below, I’d love to hear from you.

 Planning a trip right now?
 These are just some of my favourite websites I use to book everything from hotels to rental cars!

-Rentalcars.com for quick and easy car rentals worldwide
+Discover Cars for quick and easy car rentals worldwide

 Booking.com for great deals on hotels